breqwatr/breqwatr-deployment-tool/docs/deployment-server.md

 server deployed on an Intel Nuc or 1U rack-mount server.
 It typically runs Ubuntu Server.

-All of the usual auxiliary infrastructure expected to be ran "beside" the private cloud clusters can be launched on this deployment server.
+All of the usual auxiliary infrastructure expected to run "beside" the private cloud clusters can be launched on this deployment server.